antvis/G6/docs/manual/advanced/create-node-group.en.md

 `groupStyle` indicates the styles of the Node Groups in different states, e.g. default state, hover state, and collapse state.

 #### Common Attribute
-The common attributes of the groups in the default, hover and collapse states are similar to nodes, which are introduced in [Node Properties](/en/docs/api/properties/NodeProperties).
+The common attributes of the groups in the default, hover and collapse states are similar to nodes, which are introduced in [Shape Properties](/en/docs/api/shapeProperties).
 Besides, the group style in default and collapse states have some special attributes below:

 #### default
 | Name | Description | Type | Remark |